 Featured Snippets are the next big content marketing opportunity.
-Ranking in Google’s Featured Snippet guides a big proportion of the SERPs traffic your way.
+Ranking in Google’s Featured Snippet guides a big proportion of search traffic your way.
 But a lot of competition for the spot exists and there’s a lot of confusion about how it works.
 You can get ahead of the curve by:

 - Only trying to rank for niche-specific Snippets